Cheri622/keras/README.md

 Explanation:
 a series of optional experiments for a comparison of accuracy of 4 pre-trained models: vgg16, ResNet50, EfficientNetB7 and InceptionV3, all based on dataset of Cat and Dog Images (kaggle).
-I optionally adopted StratifiedKFold for learning improvement and adopted ReduceLROnPlateau: Reduce learning rate when a metric has stopped improving.
+I optionally adopted StratifiedKFold for learning improvement and adopted ReduceLROnPlateau to reduce learning rate when a metric has stopped improving.
 Models often benefit from reducing the learning rate by a factor of 2-10 once learning stagnates.
+The other important callback is ModelCheckpoint which is used for storing the weights of the model after training.
+I save only the best weights of the model by specifying save_best_only=True.
 It is an on-going project, needs further organization.